DtxdF/AppJail.docs/docs/networking/virtual-networks/NAT.md

     start
 ```

-The `nat` option requires the `network` parameter to be defined, but as you can see in the example above, the virtual network `development` is the default network, which implies that the gateway is used as the default router, also, as `appjail quick` knows, it uses that network implicitly in some options like `nat` and `expose`.
+The `nat` option requires the `network` parameter to be defined, but as you can see in the example above, the virtual network `development` is the default network, which implies that the gateway is used as the default router, also, as `appjail-quick(1)` knows, it uses that network implicitly in some options like `nat` and `expose`.

 You can apply NAT on multiple networks.
 This is useful only if you plan to use the source address for different purposes.